-I have a few other variations to various dessert recipes sitting here in a queue waiting to be typed up and uploaded to the web that I hope to get to in the coming months.
+I have a few other variations to various dessert recipes sitting here in a queue waiting to be typed up and uploaded to the web.
 Some are as simple as trying out existing recipes in new formats (i.e., different sized pans), while others are drastically different ingredient experiments like dairy-free and/or sugar-free gluten-free dessert recipes.

-That's it for my blog today - I think it's time to go eat some of the leftover chocolate cake now.
+Now it's time to go eat some of the leftover chocolate cake.